As of Thursday 28th March 2019, budget airline WOW Air has ceased all operations.

-When an airline ceases all operations, it can leave you in an awkward position, whether you’re waiting to fly out or you’re stranded at your destination.
+When an airline goes bust, it can leave you in an awkward position, whether you’re waiting to fly out or you’re stranded at your destination.

 Read on to find out what you should do if you’re owed a refund due to your airline going bust, or if you’re stranded abroad with no way home.